-Since Unite began working with Sister Crispina Mnate in 2014, we have renovated the pre-primary building; constructed toilets blocks for both the boys and girls; installed hand washing stations; built a block of seven new primary classrooms as well as the administration building (which includes now a fully stocked school library, teacher offices, a conference room and indoor toilets); installed a playground and basketball sport court; and installed comprehensive rain water harvesting systems on all the buildings.
-In May 2017 we brought TANESCO power to the school and for the first time ever there is light!
-In November 2017 we completed the building of a 10-foot wall to secure and protect the ~5 acre campus.
+Since Unite began working with Sister Crispina Mnate in 2014, we have renovated the pre-primary building; constructed toilets blocks for both the boys and girls; installed hand washing stations; built a block of seven new primary classrooms as well as an administration building (which includes now a fully stocked school library, teacher offices, a conference room and indoor toilets); installed a playground, basketball sport court and playing fields; installed comprehensive rain water harvesting systems on all the buildings; and more.
+In May 2017 we brought TANESCO power to the school and in November 2017 we completed the building of a 10-foot wall to secure and protect the ~5 acre campus.